Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships

-Our longitudinal design revealed dynamics that would be obscured in studies limited to a single exposure.
-This captures the reality that most people now use AI frequently and over prolonged periods of time \cite{menloventures20252025}.
-Most critically, we found relationship-seeking AI induces a decoupling of hedonic appeal yet persistent demand that emerges over time in the general population.
-Relationship-seeking AI is immediately gratifying, but its engagingness and likeability eroded with repeated exposure, relative to relationship-avoiding AI which participants warmed to over time.
-Yet, relationship-seeking AI deepens separation distress and demand for future companionship even as perceived relational quality declined.
-In individual trajectories, relationship-seeking AI also increased the prevalence of declining ``liking'' and increasing ``wanting''.
-Despite fleeting mood improvements after conversations, these eroded across weeks and ultimately conferred no observable benefits to psychosocial wellbeing.
+Our longitudinal design revealed dynamics that would be obscured in studies limited to a single exposure, capturing the reality of how most people now use AI frequently and over prolonged time periods~\cite{menloventures20252025}.
+Critically, we found a decoupling that emerges over time in the aggregate population and individual trajectories: relationship-seeking AI is immediately gratifying, but its hedonic appeal eroded with repeated exposure, relative to relationship-avoiding AI which participants warmed to over time.
+Yet, relationship-seeking AI deepened separation distress and demand for future companionship even as perceived understanding declined.
+Despite fleeting mood improvements after conversations, these eroded across weeks and ultimately conferred no observable benefits to psychosocial health.

 Which factors amplify or attenuate these effects?
-First, emotional conversations are initially more engaging but face a steeper hedonic decline than political conversations, whilst inducing growing reliance.
-Our findings indicate that talking to an AI every day for a month about emotional and personal topics paradoxically does not confer emotional wellbeing benefits.
-In fact, emotional conversations presented an opportunity cost to emotional wellbeing relative to informational dialogues about UK political issues; at least for the world model we emulate of people using general-purpose AI for emotional support, not therapeutic bots trained specifically for this purpose \cite{APAUsing2025, heinzRandomized2025}.
-Second, personalisation via memory access improved some markers of relational health over time but had null effects for most measures, despite participants convincingly detecting that their model was personalised (83.6\% versus 33.0\% in non-personalised condition, $p<0.001$).
-However, these muted effects may in part be explained by relationship-seeking behaviours creating an illusion of personalisation in its absence because we find participants perceived relationship-seeking models as more personalised ($8.93$pp, $p<0.001$), even when they were not.
-Finally, susceptibility to behavioural influence from repeated exposure to AI was unequally distributed across the population: religious individuals, racial minorities, heavy AI users, lonelier users and those with pre-existing enthusiasm for relationship-seeking AI showed heightened susceptibility to AI's influence.
+First, emotional conversations are initially more engaging than political conversations, but hedonic appeal fades and reliance deepens.
+Daily AI conversations about emotional and personal topics over a month paradoxically did not confer benefits to emotional health, and may present an opportunity cost relative to informational political dialogues; at least for the world model we emulate of general-purpose AI used for emotional support, not AI trained for therapeutic purposes~\cite{APAUsing2025, heinzRandomized2025}.
+Second, personalised memory improved some markers of relational health but mostly had null effects, despite participants convincingly detecting personalisation (perceived memory: 83.6 versus 33.0 on a 0--100 scale, $p<0.001$).
+These muted effects may arise from relationship-seeking behaviours creating an illusion of personalisation: even among participants who received no personalisation, relationship-seeking models were perceived as substantially more personalised ($+13.2$pp, $p<0.001$).